Oblivionburn/OP_Engine/README.md

       - There's no loop option for sounds
     - "Textures" folder
       - Textures organized in sub-folders

+## ModManager
+- For handling moddable games

+## Logger
+- For logging stuff like game crashes

 # Utilities:
 - Something class that most objects inherit from which includes many basic variables (so everything can have an ID, Name, etc)